 Laura Tietjen, a local residential designer, is a "mountain" mom with two kiddos, a crazy chicken lady and owner of a fierce coyote combat fighting Rhodesian ridgeback.
 She grew up in Los Alamos, moved to east coast and west coast but came back to the "Land of Entrapment."
 Her duties on the board involved all "techie" stuff including managing online share files, marketing, graphics, meeting minutes, and website design, development and administration.

-Robyn Collom is a Los Alamos County teacher with expertise in special needs education and activities.
+Robyn Collom is a Los Alamos County high school teacher with over 25 years experience working with adults with disabilities, with their families and with community employers.
+She brings her expertise in special needs education and transition planning to Lemonade Living.
 Lemonade Living was inspired by her Living Skills program.